besnik420/JobsWebsite_DotNet/README.md

-This is a demo project made with .net
+This is a demo project made with .net.
-NOT for comercial use
+NOT FOR COMERCIAL USE